 The proposed amendments establish “a new registration pathway for state-licensed medical marijuana entities seeking federal DEA registration as manufacturers, distributors, and/or dispensers.”
 The regulation creates an expedited review process under which the Administrator must take action in 60 days.

-Rescheduling from Schedule I (“no accepted medical use”) to Schedule III won’t federally legalize cannabis, but it could remove barriers to research and allow cannabis businesses, as well as federal tax deductions currently barred under IRS code 280E.
-It could have other benefits for patients in the areas housing, employment, and medical care, where discrimination against medical cannabis users continues.
+Rescheduling from Schedule I (“no accepted medical use”) to Schedule III won’t federally legalize cannabis, but it could remove barriers to research as well as offer tax benefits to cannabis businesses.
+And it could have other benefits for patients in the areas housing, employment, and medical care, where discrimination against medical cannabis users continues.

-Cal NORML will be closely monitoring the effect of this announcement and subsequent actions on state laws and regulations, and exploring possible future legislation to advance patients’ rights.
+Cal NORML will be closely monitoring the effect of this announcement and subsequent actions on state laws and regulations, and exploring possible future legislation and regulation to advance cannabis consumers’ rights.
 Join us at the Cannabis Unity Coalition Lobby Week May 12 – 14 in DC to meet with Congressmembers and their staffs on reforms at the national level, including pending bills to allow VA doctors to recommend cannabis, and more.

 This is a developing story.
 Check back for updates.